fragaria/website/_posts/2018/2018-09-03-building-a-simple-company-website-the-hard-way-typography-intro.md

 Note: hyphenation support will vary for different languages (and with [different browsers](caniuse.com/#search=hyphens) for that matter).
-It’s not perfect, but from our experience, it works quite well for both English and Czech languages.
+It’s not perfect, but from our experience it works quite well for both English and Czech languages.
-If you’re not satisfied with the browser hypehenation quality for your language, you can help the browser by using the *soft hyphen* HTML entity (`&shy;`) to give it an advice on where it’s OK to break the word.
-As you can probably imagine, this quickly gets tedious so you might want to use some tool to automate the process, like the [hypher](https://github.com/bramstein/hypher) JS library.
+If you’re not satisfied with the browser hypehenation quality for your language, you can help the browser by using the *soft hyphen* HTML entity (`&shy;`) to give it advice on where it’s OK to break the word.
+As you can probably imagine this quickly gets tedious so you might want to use some tool to automate the process, like the [hypher](https://github.com/bramstein/hypher) JS library.